GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 **NOTE:** There is no dedicated editor for code owner config files in the Gerrit UI.

+**NOTE:** It is the responsibility of the project owners to maintain the code owner config files (e.g. take care to remove code owners that leave the team).

 ## <a id="codeOwnerApproval">Code owner approval

 For a change to be submittable Gerrit requires that all files that are touched